 Xia Dynasty 2100 B.C. – 1600 B.C.

-The international academia still holds a controversy over the existence of the Xia Dynasty, because no traces of the exact literature record, cities sites, and ceremonial buildings belonging to the Xia Dynasty have been found.
-However, the Xia, Shang and Zhou dynasty project carried out by Chinese archaeological experts has drawn conclusions based on the Erlitou site and other shreds of evidence, proving the existence of the Xia Dynasty.
+The international academia still holds a controversy over the existence of the Xia Dynasty because no traces of the exact literature record, cities sites, and ceremonial buildings belonging to the Xia Dynasty have been found.
+However, the Xia, Shang, and Zhou dynasty projects carried out by Chinese archaeological experts have drawn conclusions based on the Erlitou site and other shreds of evidence, proving the existence of the Xia Dynasty.
 The Xia Dynasty was established by Dayu’s son Qi, and the last monarch was Jie, a famous tyrant in history.